-Adapting To A Pandemic, GOP Confab Sets Tone For Trump Re-Election Campaign
+Adapting To A Pandemic, GOP Confab Sets Tone For Trump Reelection Campaign

 George W. Bush was renominated in 2004 in New York City to celebrate that city's comeback from the Sept.
 11 attacks of 2001.
 The stars of that show were the city's former mayor Rudy Giuliani (also on the program Thursday night, although with far less starpower impact) and the movie star Arnold Schwarzenegger, then a newly elected governor of California, who has since disappeared from Republican politics.

 The one renominating GOP convention in these five that presaged a losing November was the 1992 event on behalf of President George H.W.
 Bush in his hometown of Houston.
 And a review of that episode turns up some similarities in rhetoric to what we heard this week.
 Rich Bond, the party's national chairman, told the convention hall "We are America, they [the Democrats] are not America."
-This week, Pence told the crowd at Ft.
-McHenry that "America is on the ballot."
+This week, Pence told the crowd at Fort McHenry that "America is on the ballot."

 It has often been said that the elder Bush's show fell flat for two reasons.
 First, it failed to address the big negative story hanging over the country – lagging recovery from a recession that had lingered in some swing states.
 But the other problem for the incumbent nominee was one Trump did not have: speakers whose performance overshadowed the nominee's own.
 One was Reagan, then just four years out of office and still immensely popular.
 In the last major address of his career, Reagan reminded the audience he had chosen Bush as his vice president; but many in the audience were reminded how much they preferred Reagan.